egara/full-sonarr-docker/README.md

 - Go to Settings -> Indexer -> Add a new one (for example, KickassTorrents).
 - Go to Settings -> Download Client -> Add a new one (Transmission).
 Fill the form.
 It is important that you type **transmission** in **Host**, **9091** in **Port** and use the credentials for transmission (admin, admin as I mentioned above).
 That's all.
 After that, add any tv show you want.

+## Stop docker containers ##
+The first time, you only need to do **Ctrl + C**

+## Restart/stop docker containers after the first time ##
+When you want to restart all the containers:

+    cd <full-path>/full-sonarr-docker
+    sudo docker-compose start

+And to stop them:

+    sudo docker-compose stop

 ## Credits ##
 All the credits to the authors of these two great images.
 I only put them all together :)